MirayXS/console-rich-text/README.md

 do not gonna work in low level scripts, so you cant use it in your own game :(

 # updates
-* fixed the inf loop, that was consuming memory
+* fixed the inf loop, that was using big memory